docwarems/jmc-tutorial/docs/README.md

 You should be looking at the automated analysis of the recording.

 ![eclipse jmc automated recording analysis do nothing][eclipse-jmc-automated-recording-analysis-do-nothing]

+*MS: as you can see for me there's no console tab available.
+I also didn't find one in the context menus of the toolbar icons on the right.*
+![ms-2a-no-console-tab][ms-2a-no-console-tab]

 This exercise is just to familiarize you with one of the ways to create a flight recording.
 This will be a rather boring recording, in terms of results from the